eubbc-digital/PVSolarRemoteLab/README.md

 ### Stopping the PV Solar Remote Lab Platform

-To stop the service, you can simply run the following command:
+If you use Nginx, you should use the command to stop the services:

+`docker-compose -f docker-compose.yml down`

+If you don't use, Nginx you should use the command to stop the services:

-`docker-compose down`
+`docker-compose -f docker-compose-nonginx.yml down`

 ## Authors